digirati-co-uk/digital-preservation-docs/rfcs/001-what-is-stored-in-fedora.md

 - The Catalogue API
 - Public facing web sites

 The Digital Preservation System is much wider than Fedora - but it is still not the whole of the DLIP project.
+Fedora is part of Digital Preservation, and Digital Preservation is part of DLIP.

 ## Choice of Fedora

 From the Fedora 6 documentation:

 > Fedora is a standards-based, open source repository designed for the robust preservation of digital content.
 It provides a REST interface based on web standards including the  Linked-Data Platform (LDP),  Web Access Control (Solid/WebAC),  Memento, and Activity Streams 2.0 specifications.
 Persistent content is stored on disk using the Oxford Common Filesystem Layout (OCFL), the gold-standard of application-independent, transparent, and robust file storage.

-We choose Fedora because of its OCFL support.
-It is the Oxford Common File Layout we are interested in: the result we are seeking.
+We choose Fedora because of its [Oxford Common Filesystem Layout (OCFL)](https://ocfl.io/) support.
+It is the Oxford Common File Layout we are interested in.

-The other aspects of Fedora - its "REST interface based on web standards including the  Linked-Data Platform (LDP),  Web Access Control (Solid/WebAC),  Memento, and Activity Streams 2.0 specifications" - are _means to an end_ with the end being the preservation of digital objects in an OCFL arrangement.
+The other aspects of Fedora - its "REST interface based on web standards including the  Linked-Data Platform (LDP),  Web Access Control (Solid/WebAC),  Memento, and Activity Streams 2.0 specifications" - are _means to an end_, with the end being the preservation of digital objects in an OCFL arrangement.

 For DLIP we will use these means to store content; but we entertain the possibility that in future there will be other ways of getting content into preservation storage as OCFL other than via Fedora's APIs.
 The OCFL-ness of Fedora 6 is more important to us than the Fedora-ness.

-Given this constraint, we need clear guidelines on _how_ we use Fedora; what of its features should we take advantage of, and what should we avoid doing?
+Given this constraint, we need clear guidelines on _how_ we use Fedora; which features should we take advantage of, and what should we avoid doing?
 We introduce a particular implementation dependency on Fedora by relying on its APIs to get content into preservation storage, but how enduring is that dependency?

 We constrain our use of Fedora to comply with our aims by building a **_Storage API_** and insisting that no parts of the DLIP other than this API have access to Fedora's own APIs.
 Every interaction with Fedora must go through our Storage API layer.

+The [Storage API](002-storage-api.md) may use other mechanisms than Fedora to get content into an OCFL repository.
+However we shouldn't abstract so far away from Fedora that we cease to take advantage of what it can do.
+This RFC attempts to find the balance.

 ## Constraints provided by a Storage API

 We limit our use of Fedora resource concepts to just three of its [classes](https://wiki.lyrasis.org/display/FEDORA6x/Container+Types):

+---

 ### 📁 Basic Container